theRaeRae/Java_basics/README.md

             - Z > A
             - Lenght of a string is considered
             - Ascii chart.
 Upper case are lesser than lower case

+Comparison of Different Types - JS converts values to numbers

+Strict Equality - Checks the equality without type conversion

+Comparison with null and undefined - null and undefined are different when using === but are the same when using ==
+            - When using operators, null = 0 and undefined = NaN

+An Incomparable Undefined - Undefined should not be compared to other values.